 RRC and UP uplink ciphering (encryption) at the UE shall start after sending the AS security mode complete message.
 RRC and UP downlink deciphering (decryption) at the UE shall start after receiving and successful verification of the AS security mode command message

-If any control of the AS security mode command is not successful in the ME, the ME shall reply with an unprotected security mode failure message (see TS 36.331 [21]).
+If any control of the AS security mode command is not successful in the ME, the ME shall reply with an unprotected security mode failure message (see MFA TS 36.331 [21]).

 AS security mode command always changes the AS keys.